Kilo-Loco/drafts/amplify-getting-started-flutter/03_initialize_amplify.md

 - Install Amplify as a dependency for your project
 - Initialize Amplify libraries at runtime

+## Key Concepts

+- Amplify CLI - The Amplify CLI allows you to create, manage, and remove AWS services directly from your terminal.
+- Amplify Libraries - The Amplify libraries allow you to interact with AWS services from a web or mobile application.

 # Implementation

 ## Install Amplify CLI Developer Preview